Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### seeResultIs

-Checks result of last execution is of specific type.
+Checks that the result of the last execution is a specific type.
 Either 'int', 'bool', 'string', 'array', 'float', 'null', 'resource', 'scalar' can be passed for simple types.
-Otherwise property will be checked to be an instance of type.
+Otherwise the parameter must be a class and the result must be an instance of that class.

 Example: